iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_custom_controller/README.md

     ```
     ardupilotCreateInputBuses
     ```
-2. Generate C++ code from the Simulink file (click top right button "Build Model"): https://de.mathworks.com/help/dsp/ug/generate-c-code-from-simulink-model.html
+2. Generate C++ code from the Simulink file (click: APPS (top right button) &rarr; Embedded Coder, and then click: C++ CODE (top right button) &rarr; Generate Code): https://de.mathworks.com/help/dsp/ug/generate-c-code-from-simulink-model.html
   Note that floating points should be 32-bit.
 This is assured in the Simulink template files because the following parameters were set: `set_param(gcs, 'DefaultUnderspecifiedDataType', 'single')` and `set_param(gcs, 'DataTypeOverride', 'Single','DataTypeOverrideAppliesTo','Floating-point')`
   Optionally, you can post-process the generated C++ code to [define tunable parameters as ArduPilot parameters](ArduPilot_parameter).
 3. You only need four files of the generated code: `MatlabController.cpp`, `MatlabController.h`, `MatlabController_data.cpp` and `rtwtypes.h`.